k7sleeper/js-yaml-cli/README.md

 If you want you can install js-yaml-cli locally (type `npm install -g js-yaml-cli` in the project directory you want) but a global installation is the recommended way.

+After successful installation of js-yaml-cli the scripts `yaml2json` and `json2yaml` are available.

 ## Usage

 ### YAML to JSON

-After installation the script `yaml2json` is available

-`yaml2json -h` displays the following on the screen:
+`yaml2json -h` shows:

 ~~~
 usage: yaml2json [-h] [-v] [-c] [-j] [-o OUTPUT] [-e ENCODING] [-d DIRECTORY]